 A person appointed by the chief health official of the official public health agency of each U.S. state, district, territory, possession or tribe.
-The Appointed Member must be an employee of the public health agency.APPLY NOW
+The Appointed Member must be an employee of the public health agency.FIND YOUR STATE'S APPOINTED MEMBER

 Eligible individuals perform state-level public health nutrition duties in the state department of health, human services, education, agriculture or aging, or tribes.
-Expanded members can be nominated by the state nutrition director or they can nominate themselves to be a General Member.
+General members can be nominated by the state nutrition director or they can nominate themselves to be a General Member.
 ASPHN's Board of Directors then approves their membership.
-States pay annual dues of $400.APPLY NOW
+States pay annual dues for eligible staff members.APPLY NOW